CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

     >**Note**: To access the internal service endpoint, you will connect interactively to one of the pods running in the cluster.

-### Task 8: Verify the you can access an internal AKS-hosted service
+### Task 8: Verify that you can access an internal AKS-hosted service

 In this task, you will verify access to the internal service hosted on AKS by using one of the cluster's pods.
 Start by listing the available pods and selecting one to use.
 Connect to this pod interactively and then check if you can reach the internal service using its private IP address.